CAVaccineInventory/vial/README.md

 Project background: [Spinning up a new Django app to act as a backend for VaccinateCA](https://github.com/CAVaccineInventory/simonw-internal-blog/blob/main/2021-02/2021-02-23.md)

+## Architectural principles for this app

+- Write code (and issue comments and commit messages) with the expectation that the entire repository will be open to the public some day.
+So keep secrets out of the code, and don't be uncouth!
+- As few moving parts as possible.
+Right now this means:
+  - The app is written in Django
+  - _All_ data is stored in PostgreSQL - even data that might be a better fit for a dedicated logging system or message queue.
+We'll adopt additional storage mechanisms only when PostgreSQL starts creaking at the seams.
+- Django migrations are great.
+We use these enthusiastically, with a goal of making schema changes boring and common, not exciting and rare.

+As a result, hosting this (or moving this to a different host) should be as easy as setting up a Django app with an attached PostgreSQL database.

 ## What this does so far

 - SSO using Auth0 to sign users in with a Django user account